RyeMoes/SlicFX/README.md

 <td>
 <h4>Source & Filter</h4>
 <br>
 The easiest way to get that blurred frosted glass background in OBS.
 It automatically applies a blur and texture to whatever is physically behind it.
 No more nested scene nightmares required.
+Use it as a free-standing source for glass panels or as a filter when the glass should follow an existing source.
 (Note: Slic Frosted Glass uses a Dual-Filtering / Kawase Blur method and can be reverse engineered.
 Not recommended for hiding sensitive data)
 </td>
 </tr>